 Universal and correct wearing of masks

-In compliance with the executive order by South Carolina Governor Henry McMaster and guidance from the South Carolina Department of Education that masks are not to be required in South Carolina schools, masks will be optional for students, staff, and visitors to Spartanburg District Seven for the 2021-2022 school year.
+Masks will be optional for students and staff in Spartanburg District Seven for the 2021-2022 school year.
+Masks may be required of visitors.
 The district will continue to monitor this practice, along with infection rates, and will adjust as necessary.

 Modifying facilities to allow for physical distancing (e.g., use of cohorts/podding)